-(2) Calculated based on the \$35.36 closing price of the Common Shares on the TSX as of December 31, 2014 and on the assumption that vesting criteria was satisfied at December 31, 2014.
-However, the value of an RSU to be recognized by the director for income tax purposes on the date the RSU vests will be the fair market value of the Common Shares, being the five day volume weighted average price for the five trading days preceding the date of vesting and can therefore fluctuate from the grant date fair value used to calculate the value disclosed in the table above.
-On January 28, 2015, 5,000 RSUs for each non-employee director other than Mr. Lee (6,250 for Mr. Lee) vested and the corresponding number of common shares were issued.
-In addition, each non-employee director was granted an additional 4,337 RSUs.
+(2) Calculated based on the \$23.50 closing price of the Common Shares on the TSX as of December 31, 2015 and on the assumption that vesting criteria was satisfied at December 31, 2015.
+However, the value of an RSU to be recognized by the director for income tax purposes on the date the RSU vests will be the fair market value of the Common Shares, being the five day VWAP for the five trading days preceding the date of vesting and can therefore fluctuate from the grant date fair value used to calculate the value disclosed in the table above.